Crowdsourcing: In healthcare

 The use of crowdsourcing in medical and health research is increasing systematically.
 The process involves outsourcing tasks or gathering input from a large, diverse groups of people, often facilitated through digital platforms, to contribute to medical research, diagnostics, data analysis, promotion, and various healthcare-related initiatives.
 Usage of this innovative approach supplies a useful community-based method to improve medical services.

-From funding individual medical cases and innovative devices to supporting research, community health initiatives, and crisis responses, crowdsourcing proves its versatile impact in addressing diverse healthcare challenges.
+From funding individual medical cases and innovative devices to supporting research, community health initiatives, and crisis responses, crowdsourcing proves its impact in addressing diverse healthcare challenges.

 In 2011, UNAIDS initiated the participatory online policy project to better engage young people in decision-making processes related to AIDS.
 The project acquired data from 3,497 participants across seventy-nine countries through online and offline forums.
 The outcomes generally emphasized the importance of youth perspectives in shaping strategies to effectively address AIDS which provided a valuable insight for future community empowerment initiatives.

 Another approach is sourcing results of clinical algorithms from collective input of participants.
 Researchers from SPIE developed a crowdsourcing tool, to train individuals, especially middle and high school students in South Korea, to diagnose malaria-infected red blood cells.
 Using a statistical framework, the platform combined expert diagnoses with those from minimally trained individuals, creating a gold standard library.
 The objective was to swiftly teach people to achieve great diagnosis accuracy without any prior training.

 Cancer medicine journal conducted a review of the studies published between January 2005 and June 2016 on crowdsourcing in cancer research, with the usage PubMed, CINAHL, Scopus, PsychINFO, and Embase.
 All of them strongly advocate for continuous efforts to refine and expand crowdsourcing applications in academic scholarship.
 Analysis highlighted the importance of interdisciplinary collaborations and widespread dissemination of knowledge; the review underscored the need to fully harness crowdsourcing's potential to address challenges within cancer research.